fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 brilliantly explains on his blog post
 [Solidity anti-patterns: Fun with inheritance DAG abuse](https://pdaian.com/blog/solidity-anti-patterns-fun-with-inheritance-dag-abuse/).

-In there, he presents a Crowdsale contract that needs "to have a whitelist pool of preferred investors able to buy in the pre-sale [...], along with a hard cap of the number of [...] tokens that can be distributed."
+There he presents a Crowdsale contract that needs "to have a whitelist pool of preferred investors able to buy in the pre-sale [...], along with a hard cap of the number of [...] tokens that can be distributed."
 You can look at the